Updated: September 10, 2020

 9. WARRANTIES AND DISCLAIMERS

 9.2 Warranty Disclaimer.
 EXCEPT FOR THE WARRANTIES STATED IN THIS SECTION, CONFLUENT MAKES NO OTHER WARRANTIES, EXPRESS, IMPLIED, STATUTORY, OR OTHERWISE, WITH RESPECT TO THE CLOUD SERVICE, CONFLUENT SOFTWARE, SUPPORT SERVICES OR ANY OTHER CONFLUENT MATERIALS OR SERVICES PROVIDED HEREUNDER.
 CONFLUENT SPECIFICALLY DISCLAIMS ALL OTHER WARRANTIES, EXPRESS AND IMPLIED, INCLUDING WITHOUT LIMITATION THE IMPLIED WARRANTIES OF MERCHANTABILITY, TITLE, FITNESS FOR A PARTICULAR PURPOSE, AND NONINFRINGEMENT.
-CONFLUENT DOES NOT WARRANT THAT THE CLOUD SERVICE WILL OPERATE UNINTERRUPTED OR ERROR FREE, OR THAT ALL ERRORS WILL BE CORRECTED.
-EXCEPT AS EXPRESSLY PROVIDED HEREIN, THE CLOUD SERVICE IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS.
+CONFLUENT DOES NOT WARRANT THAT THE CLOUD SERVICE OR CONFLUENT SOFTWARE WILL OPERATE UNINTERRUPTED OR ERROR FREE, OR THAT ALL ERRORS WILL BE CORRECTED.
+FOR THE AVOIDANCE OF DOUBT, NOTHING IN THIS DISCLAIMER DIMINISHES ANY OBLIGATIONS EXPRESSLY STATED IN THE SERVICE LEVEL AGREEMENT REFERENCED IN THIS AGREEMENT OR AN ORDER HEREUNDER.

-10.2 By Confluent.
-Confluent will defend Customer from and against any third-party claim, demand, or lawsuit arising out of or relating to the alleged infringement or misappropriation of a third party rights by (a) Confluent’s proprietary technology used to deliver the Cloud Service and (b) any Confluent Software licensed under an Order ((a) and (b) together the “Confluent Technology”), and Confluent will pay such damages or costs as are finally awarded against Customer or agreed to in settlement attributable to any such action, provided that Customer gives Confluent (a) prompt notification in writing of any such action; (b) sole control of the defense or settlement of such action (provided any settlement releases Customer from all liability); and (c) all reasonable information and assistance, at Confluent’s expense.
-If the Confluent Technology becomes, or in the opinion of Confluent be likely to become, the subject of such an infringement claim, Confluent shall, at its option and expense, either: (i) procure for Customer the right to use the allegedly infringing element of the Confluent Technology, at no charge to Customer; (ii) replace or modify, in whole or in part, the Confluent Technology to make it non-infringing; or (iii) if neither (i) or (ii) are commercially available, terminate the applicable subscription, and refund a pro rata portion of the Fees paid by Customer for the subscription for then-current Term.
+10.1 By Confluent.
+Confluent will defend Customer from and against any third-party claim, demand, or lawsuit arising out of the alleged infringement of a third party’s intellectual property rights by (a) Confluent’s technology used to deliver the Cloud Service and (b) any Confluent Software licensed under an Order ((a) and (b) together the “Confluent Technology”), and Confluent will pay such damages or costs as are finally awarded against Customer or agreed to in settlement attributable to any such action, provided that Customer gives Confluent (a) prompt notification in writing of any such action; (b) sole control of the defense or settlement of such action (provided any settlement releases Customer from all liability); and (c) all reasonable information and assistance, at Confluent’s expense.
+If the Confluent Technology becomes, or in the opinion of Confluent is likely to become, the subject of such an infringement claim, Confluent shall, at its option and expense, either: (i) procure for Customer the right to use the allegedly infringing element of the Confluent Technology, at no charge to Customer; (ii) replace or modify, in whole or in part, the Confluent Technology to make it non-infringing; or (iii) if neither (i) or (ii) are commercially available, terminate the applicable Order, and refund a pro rata portion of any fees pre-paid by Customer for the terminated Cloud Service.
 Confluent assumes no liability hereunder for any claim of infringement to the extent based on: (a) Content, (b) use of software other than a current unaltered release of the Confluent Software, as provided by Confluent to Customer; (c) the combination, operation or use of the Confluent Technology, with non-Confluent programs or hardware, (d) any alteration or modification of the Confluent Software by a party other than Confluent, (e) open source software, or (f) use of the Confluent Software in violation of this Agreement.
 THIS SECTION SETS FORTH CONFLUENT’S ENTIRE LIABILITY AND OBLIGATION AND CUSTOMER’S SOLE REMEDY FOR ANY CLAIM OF INFRINGEMENT OF ANY INTELLECTUAL PROPERTY RIGHTS.

 11. LIMITATION OF LIABILITY

-11.1 Limitation of Liability.
+11.1 Exclusions and Limitations.
 EXCEPT FOR CUSTOMER’S BREACH OF SECTION 3 (ACCEPTABLE USE) OR SECTION 5 (CONFLUENT SOFTWARE), EITHER PARTY’S BREACH OF SECTION 8 (CONFIDENTIALITY), OR EITHER PARTY’S OBLIGATIONS UNDER SECTION 10 (INDEMNIFICATION):

 (A) NEITHER PARTY (NOR ITS SUPPLIERS) WILL BE LIABLE TO THE OTHER PARTY FOR ANY CONSEQUENTIAL, INCIDENTAL, SPECIAL, INDIRECT, PUNITIVE OR EXEMPLARY DAMAGES OF ANY KIND, OR FOR (TO THE EXTENT THE FOLLOWING ARE NOT CATEGORIZED AS THE FOREGOING EXCLUDED DAMAGES) LOSS OF BUSINESS, CONTRACTS, REVENUE, GOODWILL, PRODUCTION, ANTICIPATED SAVINGS, OR DATA, OR COSTS OF PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES, OR FOR ANY CLAIM OR DEMAND BY ANY OTHER PARTY, HOWEVER CAUSED AND UNDER ANY THEORY OF LIABILITY (INCLUDING CONTRACT, NEGLIGENCE OR OTHER TORT, OR INTELLECTUAL PROPERTY INFRINGEMENT) EVEN IF SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES; AND

-(B) IN NO EVENT SHALL EITHER PARTY’S LIABILITY TO THE OTHER PARTY FOR DAMAGES OR LIABILITY OF ANY TYPE EXCEED THE AMOUNT PAID OR PAYABLE BY CUSTOMER TO CONFLUENT DURING THE TWELVE (12) MONTHS IMMEDIATELY PRIOR TO THE EVENT GIVING RISE TO SUCH LIABILITY.
+(B) IN NO EVENT SHALL EITHER PARTY’S LIABILITY TO THE OTHER PARTY FOR DAMAGES OR LIABILITY OF ANY TYPE EXCEED THE AMOUNT PAID OR PAYABLE BY CUSTOMER TO CONFLUENT UNDER THIS AGREEMENT DURING THE TWELVE (12) MONTHS IMMEDIATELY PRIOR TO THE EVENT GIVING RISE TO SUCH LIABILITY.

-THESE LIMITATIONS SHALL APPLY NOTWITHSTANDING ANY FAILURE OF ESSENTIAL PURPOSE OF ANY LIMITED REMEDY.
+THESE EXCLUSIONS AND LIMITATIONS SHALL APPLY NOTWITHSTANDING ANY FAILURE OF ESSENTIAL PURPOSE OF ANY LIMITED REMEDY.

 11.2 Content-Related Liability.
-NOTWITHSTANDING SECTION 11.1 (LIMITATION OF LIABILITY) OR ANYTHING ELSE IN THIS AGREEMENT, INCLUDING WITHOUT LIMITATION THE TERMS OF SECTION 8 (CONFIDENTIALITY), CONFLUENT WILL HAVE NO LIABILITY FOR ANY UNAUTHORIZED ACCESS TO OR DISCLOSURE OF CONTENT UNLESS SUCH UNAUTHORIZED ACCESS OR DISCLOSURE IS THE RESULT OF CONFLUENT’S BREACH OF SECTION 4 (PRIVACY AND SECURITY), AND CONFLUENT’S MAXIMUM AGGREGATE LIABILITY FOR ANY SUCH UNAUTHORIZED ACCESS OR DISCLOSURE, REGARDLESS OF THE CAUSE OF ACTION, WILL BE LIMITED TO THE AMOUNTS ACTUALLY PAID BY CUSTOMER TO CONFLUENT DURING THE TWELVE (12) MONTHS IMMEDIATELY PRIOR TO THE EVENT GIVING RISE TO SUCH LIABILITY; PROVIDED, HOWEVER, THAT CONFLUENT WILL HAVE NO SUCH LIABILITY FOR ANY CONTENT THAT IS UPLOADED TO THE CLOUD SERVICE IN VIOLATION OF SECTION 3 (ACCEPTABLE USE).
+NOTWITHSTANDING SECTION 11.1 (LIMITATION OF LIABILITY) OR ANYTHING ELSE IN THIS AGREEMENT, INCLUDING WITHOUT LIMITATION THE TERMS OF SECTION 8 (CONFIDENTIALITY), CONFLUENT WILL HAVE NO LIABILITY FOR ANY UNAUTHORIZED ACCESS TO OR DISCLOSURE OF CONTENT UNLESS SUCH UNAUTHORIZED ACCESS OR DISCLOSURE IS THE RESULT OF CONFLUENT’S BREACH OF SECTION 4 (PRIVACY AND SECURITY), AND CONFLUENT’S MAXIMUM AGGREGATE LIABILITY FOR ANY SUCH UNAUTHORIZED ACCESS OR DISCLOSURE, REGARDLESS OF THE CAUSE OF ACTION, WILL BE LIMITED TO TWO TIMES (2X) THE AMOUNTS ACTUALLY PAID BY CUSTOMER TO CONFLUENT UNDER THIS AGREEMENT DURING THE TWELVE (12) MONTHS IMMEDIATELY PRIOR TO THE EVENT GIVING RISE TO SUCH LIABILITY; PROVIDED, HOWEVER, THAT CONFLUENT WILL HAVE NO SUCH LIABILITY FOR ANY CONTENT THAT IS TRANSMITTED TO THE CLOUD SERVICE IN VIOLATION OF SECTION 3 (ACCEPTABLE USE).

 12. TERM AND TERMINATION